Tamil National Retrieval Troops: History

 The group was also interested in creating their own area in Tamil Nadu.
 The group was founded by P. Ravichandran in the late 1980s.
 After the assassination of Rajiv Gandhi, support for Tamil liberation groups decreased steadily.
 This remained true for years before new Tamil pro-liberation movements emerged.
 This was quickly shut down by the then Chief Minister Jayalalithaa.
 This eventually led to the banning of the TNRT.
 In the 1990s its leader Ravichandran was an accused of the murder of Eelam People's Revolutionary Liberation Front (EPRLF) general secretary and the 1991 Assassination of Rajiv Gandhi.

 Major events

-On July 2, 2002, The Tamil National Retrieval Troops (TNRT) are included in the Prevention of Terrorist Act (POTA), 2002.
+On July 2, 2002, The Tamil National Retrieval Troops (TNRT) were included in the Prevention of Terrorist Act (POTA), 2002.
 The group is officially considered a terrorist organization by the Indian government.

 The Tamil National Retrieval Troops aided Veerappan in the kidnapping of Rajkumar.
 The TNRT, along with the Tamil Nadu Liberation Army and Veerappan requested that numerous political demands must be met in order for the hostage to be released.
 The group held Rajkumar for 108 days before finally letting him go unharmed.